Long-Term Compounding, Not Short-Term Trading

 Things people ask about the Growth portfolio.

 Years, not months.
 If you need this money within 2–3 years, this is the wrong portfolio.
-Growth investing requires time to ride through drawdowns.
+Growth investing requires time to ride through declines.

 More concentrated than an index fund, less concentrated than the Speculative portfolio.
 Each position is researched individually.
 Concentration means more risk from individual picks.